yiruyang2025/yiruyang2025.github.io/_pages/about.md

 - For lifelong study - Richard P. Feynman, You and your research by Richard Hamming, Alumni (*always can learn a lot from them) from all different domains

-- The (shared) Ultimate goal is to make our planet a better space to live in

 - 📍 [Thesis 1](https://yiruyang2025.github.io/projects/1_project/) - hidden-space 3d alignment for ASR knowledge distillation, whisper
 - 📍 [Project and Master Thesis](https://yiruyang2025.github.io/projects/2_project/) - 4d Instance Segmentation
 - 📍 [Thesis 2](https://yiruyang2025.github.io/projects/3_project/) - Aira glass, [`4d Surgical Simulation / Transplantation`](https://yiruyang2025.github.io/blog/2025/Some-Notes-25/), `4d Perception`, [cvg](https://cvg.ethz.ch/)